 Gutierrez made a full recovery from testicular cancer during his time at St James’ Park before returning to Spain with Deportivo La Coruna.
 The 36-year-old, famous for his Spider-Man mask celebration, is now playing out the final years of his career in his native Argentina with Banfield.

 Mallorca appearances: 17

 Alan Hutton spent the second half of the 2012/13 season at Mallorca on loan from Aston Villa.
 The Scotland international was willing to stay at the club the following year, despite their relegation, but instead returned to Villa, spending part of the 2013/14 campaign on loan at Bolton.

-Hutton remained without a club having left Villa at the end of his contract and recently announced his retirement from the game having notched up 433 club appearances and 50 caps for Scotland.
+Hutton remained without a club having left Villa at the end of his contract before announcing his retirement from the game having notched up 433 club appearances and 50 caps for Scotland.

 Mallorca appearances: 80

 Lauren was part of Mallorca’s Spanish Super Cup-winning side in 1998.
 The right-back would go on to enjoy plenty more success at Arsenal, where he won two Premier League titles and three FA Cups, immortalising himself as one of Arsene Wenger’s ‘Invincibles’ in 2003/04.